These wary birds present a unique waterfowling challenge and make excellent table fare

 Biologists recognize six subspecies of sandhill cranes: Canadian sandhills; resident Florida sandhills; endangered Cuban sandhills; endangered Mississippi sandhills; greater sandhills, which nest in the northern United States and southern Canada from the Great Lakes west to the Pacific; and lesser sandhills, which breed in the arctic and stage heavily each spring along the Platte and North Platte rivers in Nebraska.

-Sixteen states offer crane hunting: Colorado, Wyoming, Kansas, Montana, Oklahoma, Texas, Utah, Idaho, Minnesota, Arizona, Tennessee, Kentucky, Alaska, New Mexico, North Dakota and South Dakota.
+Seventeen states offer crane hunting: Alabama, Colorado, Wyoming, Kansas, Montana, Oklahoma, Texas, Utah, Idaho, Minnesota, Arizona, Tennessee, Kentucky, Alaska, New Mexico, North Dakota and South Dakota.
 Many seasons are limited and require a special permit.
 In addition, hunters can pursue sandhill cranes in portions of Mexico, and Manitoba and Saskatchewan.

 Nebraska is the only state in the Central Flyway that does not hold a crane season.